matthieuco/matthieu-colliaux-data-portfolio/excel/analyzing-customer-churn/README.md

 🎯 Project Objectives

-Analyze customers data from "Databel", a telecom provider to understand which customers churn and why.
+Analyze customers data from a telecom provider to understand which customers profiles churn and why.

 This project is based in a fictitious company called Databel based on a DataCamp project.

 Overview : [📊](overviewChurn.png)